Hidden Valley Orchards announces free farm access, on-site ticketing for new Activity Yard

 Credit: Natalie Jones

-Speaking of food, guests can grab a chicken sandwich, chicken tenders, hot dog, fries, or pretzels from The Coop in the main building.
-This is where guests can also find a variety of ice cream offerings.
+Speaking of food, guests can grab a chicken sandwich, chicken tenders, fries, or pretzels from a new mobile kitchen that’s located in the middle of the property near the Activity Yard.

 Hidden Valley Orchards is preparing for its first fall season under new ownership with new food offerings and activities for kids.
 NATALIE JONES/STAFF